bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 *Individuals* will mean different things depending on the experiment being conducted.

 If we are measuring how hot it is over the course of a week in the summer, then the *individuals* in the experiment will be the temperature measurements made on a thermometer.
-The *experimental unit* of each *individual observation* would be degrees Kelvin.
+The *experimental unit* of each *individual observation* will be degrees Kelvin (or degrees celsius or degrees fahrenheit, depending on the *scale* of the *experimental unit*).

 .. note::

-    When reading temperature data in most scientific literature, you will likely never see celsius or fahrenheit.
-Kelvin is the standard *experimental unit* for the fields of physics, chemistry and biology.
-The only times you will encounter other measurement scales is when the authors are trying to relate the data to human experience.
+    Degress Kelvin is the standard *experimental unit* for temperature the fields of physics, chemistry and biology.

-If we are measuring what percent of the country's population supports a government policy, then the *individuals* in the experiment will be the collection (:ref:`set_theory`) people's answers, Yes or No. The *experimental unit* of each *individual observation* would be the binary units, *Y* or *N*.
+If we are measuring what percent of the country's population supports a certain government policy, then the *individuals* in the experiment will be the collection (:ref:`set <set_theory>`) of people's answers, "*Yes*" or "*No*".
+The *experimental unit* of each *individual observation* would be the binary units, *Y* or *N*.

 .. _population: